junsu10291/CS1951ABlog/index.md

 # 4/25/2017 (Wednesday) Blog Post IV
 In this blog post, our focus was on running k-means clustering on reviews found in the Yelp Dataset.
-In order to work with a feasible set of data, we filter out restaurants with < 100 reviews and permanently closed restaurants.
+In order to work with a feasible set of data, we filter out permanently closed restaurants and those with < 100 reviews.
 We end up with 4613 restaurants in Nevada (mostly centered around Las Vegas) with a total of 727,438 reviews.
 In addition, we create a database with two tables - business and reviews.
 As is expected, the business table consists of business information pertaining to restaurants (address, location, business_id, etc) and reviews contains information such as user_id, review_id, business_id, etc. This will be helpful in our future work when we need to join different information (reviews & restaurants).

 ### Goal: K-means clustering to cluster documents
 K-means clustering on text documents is often a challenging process due to the high dimensionality of documents.
 We will be attempting to cluster reviews based on k-means clustering and generate visualizations through the use of various libraries: scikit-learn, pandas, NLTK, matplotlib and more.